jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

 We can now start the clients similarly to how we started the clusters.

-We use the same `BootGeodeMultiSiteCachingClientApplication` class to start both clients.
+We use the same `BootGemFireMultiSiteCachingClientApplication` class to start both clients.
 Each client is configured to connect to 1 of the 2 clusters, which has been neatly encapsulated in a Spring Boot `application.properties` file identified by a Spring Profile:
 `client-site1` and `client-site2`.

-Therefore, to run the client, simply create an IDE run configuration using the `BootGeodeMultiSiteCachingClientApplication` class and enable the appropriate Spring Profile, for example, `-Dspring-profiles-active=client-site1` to connect to cluster \#1.
+Therefore, to run the client, simply create an IDE run configuration using the `BootGemFireMultiSiteCachingClientApplication` class and enable the appropriate Spring Profile, for example, `-Dspring-profiles-active=client-site1` to connect to cluster \#1.
 Use Spring Profile `client-site2` to connect to cluster \#2.